 GEOSTAT is a non-profit specialized block course (summer school) run by FOSS enthusiasts and developers.
-The main idea of GEOSTAT is to promote various aspects of statistical analysis of spatial and spatio-temporal data using open source / free GIS tools: R, SAGA GIS, GRASS GIS, FWTools, Google Earth and similar.
+The main idea of GEOSTAT is to promote various aspects of statistical analysis of spatial and spatio-temporal data using open source / free GIS languages and tools: R, Python, SAGA GIS, GRASS GIS, QGIS, Google Earth and similar.
 It is sort of a mini-conference (a list of tutorials) focused on new functionality and new developments considering the software tools for spatio-temporal statistics.
 Members of the scientific committee are typically the main developers and maintainers of the R + OS GIS tools (that have kindly accepted to teach on the summer shool without any honorarium payment).
 Read more: Frequently Asked Questions.

 GEOSTAT is held every year at different location around Europe.
 We are also open to running short versions of the Summer schools with more local audience.

 Course creator and moderator: Tomislav Hengl, ISRIC - World Soil Information